Standing 4 Choice in Southwestern Ontario

 Andrew Scheer and the Anti-Abortion Movement in Canada

 Robyn Schwarz is a non-profit professional, community leader, and feminist scholar.
 She is currently the Special Projects Coordinator and Expansion Lead at SHORE Centre, a pro-choice non-profit that serves all of Southwestern Ontario.
 She oversees ChoiceConnect.ca, Canada's national online abortion referral directory.
-She is a member of the National Abortion Federation of Canada, regularly volunteers with Action Canada for Sexual Health and Rights, and is currently the Vice President of the Abortion Rights Coalition of Canada (2020-2024).
+She is a member of the National Abortion Federation of Canada and regularly volunteers with Action Canada for Sexual Health and Rights.

 Additional Titles and Affiliations